willnorris/imageproxy/README.md

  - basic image adjustments like resizing, cropping, and rotation
  - access control using host whitelists or request signing (HMAC-SHA256)
  - support for jpeg, png, webp (decode only), tiff, and gif image formats (including animated gifs)
- - on-disk caching, respecting the cache headers of the original images
+ - caching in-memory, on disk, or with Amazon S3, Google Cloud Storage, Azure Storage, or Redis
  - easy deployment, since it's pure go

 Personally, I use it primarily to dynamically resize images hosted on my own